Ultimaker/Meta/code_conventions.md

 Examples of where pointers can be used are:
 - optional values
 - variable values
-- class members not known at construction yet
+- class members not known at construction

 Documentation
 ----